-- Installed four power loggers/analyzers capturing over two million power consumption readings in a time span of ten months which is used for measurement and verification of SEA’s savings calculations.
+- Installed four power loggers/analyzers capturing over two million power consumption readings over a ten month span, used for measurement and verification of SEA’s savings calculations.

 - Performed functional testing, evaluated all existing plant programming, monitored the chilled water system, and reviewed several years of historical building data.

-- Modified chilled water flow and condenser water flow to maximize the amount of cooling capacity delivered to air handling units with the highest cooling demand which allowed those units to meet their cooling demand, a feat the units previously could not achieve.
+- Modified chilled water flow and condenser water flow to maximize the amount of cooling capacity delivered to air handling units with the highest cooling demand which allowed those units to meet their cooling demand, an accomplishment the units previously could not achieve.

 - Simulated the building and chiller plant in multiple iterations of models with various configurations to help visualize the effects that various changes would have on the system.